Ultimate Rewards Transfer Partners (2020)

 Transferring your Ultimate Rewards points to travel partners

 You can usually get more than 1.5 cents in value when you transfer your points to partner award programs.
-You'll get 1 point or mile in each partner program for every Ultimate Rewards point you transfer.

 - Points need to be transferred in units of a 1,000.